statecol/NMD-model/README.md

 Before using the code here, it is necessary to introduct a bit about the documents stored here:

 1, NMD-or-NBD-estimation.R file contains all the functions for implementing and fitting the NMD or NBD model.

-2, Hypothetical.data.mat.rdata is a hypothetical species-site abundance dataset.
-The data file contains 100 species across 50 local sites.
+2, Hypothetical.data.mat.rdata is a hypothetical species-site abundance dataset in R data file format.
+The data file contains 100 species across 50 sites.
+This dataset demonstrates an example of nonrandom distribution of species or local species abundance distribution (local SAD).

+3, bci.Xi.rdata is another R data file containing the empirical abundance of 300 tree species recorded in BCI forest plot (2005 census).
+This dataset demonstrates an example of regional species abundance distribution (regional SAD).

+To use the R code, it is recommended to download Hypothetical.data.mat.rdata or bci.Xi.rdata, save them into a local directory.
+Open R and type the following R commands:

+setwd("your path to the local directory of the downloaded rdata files") load('bci.Xi.rdata')
+Xi = bci.Xi
+xmax = max(Xi)
+x = factor(Xi, levels = 1:xmax)
+f = table(x)
+print(NMD.NBD.Estimation(ini.par = c(0.2, 0.2), f=f, m=1))

+load('Hypothetical.data.mat.rdata')
+print(NMD.DataMatrix.Estimation(ini.par = c(0.2, 0.2), Xi.mat=Hypothetical.data.mat, m=1))